SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <summary><b>5.
 The Wonder King's Edicts</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Three slabs of pink marble engraved in tiny faded cuneiform.*
 - You have learned to smell and detect the subtle fragrances of curses.
-- For each time you studied this book, you can trap a curse you have overcome in a clay tablet.
+- For each time you studied this book, you can trap a curse you face in a clay tablet.
 Breaking the tablet releases the curse upon the breaker.
 - Roll 1D4, you gain the following spell: 1.
 [Amulet of the Open Hand](/2020/11/13/amulet-of-the-open-hand/), 2.
 [Heka Mirror](/2020/11/13/heka-mirror/), 3.
 [Seal of Retribution](/2020/11/13/seal-of-retribution/), 4.
 [Seal of the Wonder King](/2020/11/13/seal-of-the-wonder-king/)
 ###### *Inspired by [Marvels & Malisons](https://www.drivethrurpg.com/product/211911/Marvels--Malisons)'s Apotropaism.*
 </details>